Who is iWeb?

 iWeb Share Dealing Account customer reviews

-iWeb Share Dealing Account is rated as 'Poor' on independent review site Trustpilot with an average score of 2.3 out of 5.0 from just over 150 reviews.
+iWeb Share Dealing Account is rated as 'Poor' on independent review site Trustpilot with an average score of just 2.2 out of 5.0 from almost 200 reviews.
 Users that have posted good reviews like the simplicity, with many stating that they like the straightforward, uncomplicated website.
 Of the bad reviews, users cite issues with the time it takes to transfer to iWeb as well as poor customer service.

 Pros and cons of iWeb Share Dealing Account